OpenAMP/openamp-docs/openamp/overview.rst

 .. raw:: html
     :file: ../images/fundamentals/ipc.svg

 `Inter Processor Communications <https://en.wikipedia.org/wiki/Inter-process_communication>`_ is performed through shared memory and is between master and slave.
 In this star topology example the slaves cannot communicate with each other.
-If that were required a chain topology would allow one remote to contain a slave and a master in which case they could communicate.
+If that were required a chain topology would be used instead to allow one remote to be both a slave and a master in which case they could communicate (refer to :ref:`Architecture Section<openamp-architecture-work-label>` for an example).

 .. _resource-isolation-work-label: